-Exchange-traded funds (ETFs) can be a great way to access the stock market cost-effectively.
+Exchange-traded funds (ETFs) and index funds can be a great way to access the stock market cost-effectively.
 Through just one listed security, you can own a whole portfolio of stocks for a very low annual fee.

-However, if your focus is on dividends, I believe you need to be a little bit careful with ETFs.
-Due to the way that many dividend ETFs are constructed, some of these passive funds underperform the market by a wide margin.
+However, if your focus is on dividends, I believe you need to be a little bit careful with ETFs and index funds.
+Due to the way that many of these funds are constructed, some underperform the market by a wide margin.

-One major flaw of many standard dividend ETFs is that they tend to have a strong focus on high-yield stocks.
+One major flaw of many standard dividend ETFs and index funds is that they tend to have a strong focus on high-yield stocks.

 For example, Vanguard’s FTSE UK Equity Income Index invests in stocks listed on the London Stock Exchange’s main market that are expected to pay dividends that ‘generally are higher than average.’
 Similarly, the iShares UK Dividend ETF provides exposure to the ‘higher-yielding sub-set’ of the FTSE 350 index.